 A Harvest of Wisdom | Uplifting Currents

 Portals to new Perspectives | Gift a Child a Seed of Hope | Gift a Seed of Hope | Building Bridges | Outside In | Currents of Change

 Create a New Story | Spiritual Awakening in the 21st Century | Finding Home | Living Lightly, Deeply | Embracing Diversity

 Guidelines for Entering

-Award Winning Books from the 2019 Season were announced to the Nautilus mailing list in April 2020.
-Bookcover images of all the Winners are posted on our webpages, 2019 Grand/Gold Winners and 2019 Silver Winners.
+Award Winning Books from the 2020 Season will be announced to the Nautilus mailing list in April 2021.

 See Entry Guidelines for specifics!
 When the new season opens, there is a link and details for the Entry Form.